No call out charge, fixed hourly rate

 - There is no public sewer within 30 metres of the building your treatment plant serves.

-- If using a partial drainage field, you’ll need to ensure it meets requirements.
+- If using a partial drainage field, you’ll need to ensure it meets the requirements.

 Our friendly, reliable engineers have years of experience, skills and expertise to get the job done